Why Anti-Pattern and Management are Important

 Process clashes can also happen as divergent goals among the new engineering team members.
 The newly added team members (due to acquisition or merger).
 Most of the time has more information than the existing group is not aware of.
 This is because in most cases the new team will have to learn about the product.
 And after a while transition, the existing group to a new one or just feel superior since added with upper hand management.

-In this case, the divergent goals of anti-patterns management can alter the elicitation process that guiding the ongoing projects.
+In this case, the divergent goals of anti-patterns management can alter the elicitation process that guides ongoing projects.
 The requirements will have different meanings for the different teams since the understanding of how to achieve them will be different.

 However, avoiding mushroom management can help to reduce the chance of anti-patterns happening during transition or taking over a new company or project.
-Educating the team for changes, reviewing the existing process carefully, and bring the issues to the attention of everyone if there is any, rather than assuming a group is not simply understanding or no need to understand.
+Educating the team for changes, reviewing the existing process carefully, and bringing the issues to the attention of everyone if there are any, rather than assuming a group is not simply understanding or has no need to understand.

 Here are some QA’s that will be beneficial to many of the dysfunctions explained above.